In this story:

 When looking to decorate your home, it's easy to glide your mouse over ‘eclectic blue vases’, ‘weathered white stone’ or a hoard of imported ceramics at Pottery Barn.
 More satisfying and economical, however, is to get your hands dirty and make your own!

 For those aspiring pottery makers with children, why not bring them along?
-Pottery is great for motor skill development, tactile therapy, discipline, creative expression and pride that comes with the accomplishment of transforming something raw into a solid creation.
+Pottery is great for motor skill development, tactile therapy, discipline, creative expression and pride that comes from the accomplishment of transforming something raw into a solid creation.
 Plus, there are plenty of pottery classes in Sydney that are kid-friendly!

 Get started with a beginner’s class

-Or if you're after something a little more mindful, tap into Bettina Stevanovic's 'Wheelfulness' art therapy in her beginner's wheel throwing class.
 There are a variety of classes on offer, from introductory workshops to specialised workshops in wheel throwing and teapot making.
 Whatever you decide, you'll be able to find like-minded pottery enthusiasts, boost your confidence and leave your pottery class with your very own creation.